 To Surrender Your Pet

-- The Michiana Humane Society is not a no-kill shelter, but...
+- The Michiana Humane Society has a live release rate of 98%+.
 Because we take in any pets, if an animal’s aggression threatens the well-being of our staff, or if an animal is seriously sick beyond our ability to care for it, we do humanely euthanize.
 We keep any animals that are healthy for as long as it takes to find them new homes.

 - You must make an appointment to bring your pet in.
 Because the Michiana Humane Society does not euthanize animals to make space for others, we do not always have a cage or kennel available.
 We may need to put your pet on a waiting list.

 - When you bring your pet in, you may bring a toy or blanket that is familiar in order to help make the transition less stressful.
 But please do not bring multiple items.